ono-midori/ono-midori.github.io/techs/zguide.md

 Now to break that ceiling.
 The subscriber thread hits 100% of CPU and because it is one thread, it cannot use more than one core.
 A single thread will always hit a ceiling, be it at 2M, 6M, or more messages per second.
 We want to split the work across multiple threads that can run in parallel.

 The approach used by many high-performance products, which works here, is sharding.
 Using sharding, we split the work into parallel and independent streams, such as half of the topic keys in one stream, and half in another.
-We could use many streams, but performance won’t scale unless we have free cores.
-So let’s see how to shard into two streams.
+We could use many streams, but performance won't scale unless we have free cores.
+So let's see how to shard into two streams.

 With two streams, working at full speed, we would configure ZeroMQ as follows: